jonnonz1/nz-statute-book/acts/public/1969/minors-contracts-act-1969.md

   (b) the compromise or settlement of any claim for money or damages made by or on behalf of any minor (whether alone or in conjunction with any other person).

 ### 6 Contracts of minors
-(1) Subject to the provisions of this section, every contract (other than a contract to which paragraph (b) or paragraph (c) of subsection 5(1) applies) entered into by a minor is unenforceable against the minor but otherwise has effect as if the minor were of full age.
+(1) Subject to the provisions of this section, every contract (other than a contract to which paragraph (b) or paragraph (c) of section 5(1) applies) entered into by a minor is unenforceable against the minor but otherwise has effect as if the minor were of full age.
 (2) The court may, in the course of any proceedings or on application made for the purpose, inquire into the fairness and reasonableness of any contract to which subsection (1) applies at the time the contract was entered into and—
   (a) if it finds that any such contract was fair and reasonable at that time it shall not be obliged to make any order but it may in its discretion—
     (i) enforce the contract against the minor: